oneapi-src/oneDNN/doc/ex_int8_simplenet.md

 involving output data transformation.
 These additional features are configured via **primitive attributes**.
 The primitive attributes definition is an opaque structure for passing extra parameters to a primitive descriptor.
-These parameters include Scaling Factor, Round Mode and Fused Post-Operations (**PostOps**).
+These parameters include Scaling Factor and Fused Post-Operations (**PostOps**).
 All operation primitives support the attributes structure, however, not all configurations are implemented and result in *failed primitive creation*.